 How the AO3 Purity Test Works

 The mechanics are identical to the original Rice Purity Test: check every box that applies to your fanfiction experience.
 Each checked box subtracts one point from 100.
 A higher score means fewer fanfiction experiences checked — you are newer to fandom or a more casual reader.
-A lower score means more boxes checked — you are deeply embedded in fanfiction culture and the AO3 community.
+A lower score means more boxes checked — you are deeply embedded in fanfiction culture.

 Unlike the original Rice Purity Test, the AO3 version inverts the social meaning of scores.
-In the original, a high score is often seen as innocent or pure.
-In the AO3 version, a low score is typically worn as a badge of honor — it means you have read widely, written extensively, and gone deep into fandom.
-Getting a score of 15 on the AO3 test means you have done things with fanfiction that cannot be undone.
+In the AO3 version, a very low score is typically worn as a badge of honor — it means you have read widely, written extensively, and gone deep into fandom.

-TikTok format: One popular version involves using the original Rice Purity Test itself — checking every box for something you’ve READ on AO3 rather than something you’ve done in life.
+TikTok format: One popular version involves using the original Rice Purity Test itself — checking every box for something you have READ on AO3 rather than something you have done in life.
 This produces hilariously low scores and went viral with the tag #fanficricepuritytest.

 All 100 AO3 Purity Test Questions — Full List by Category